adamvinueza/timezones/README.md

 http://localhost:3000/local-time?tz=TZ_NAME

   Gets the current time localized to the specified time zone, as an ISO-8601 formatted string.
-The time zone name must be a valid [TZ database name](https://www.iana.org/time-zones).
+The time zone name must be a valid TZ database name, as defined by IANA (https://www.iana.org/time-zones).
 If none is provided, the time returned is localized to Universal Time Coordinated (UTC).
 If an invalid time zone is provided, the string returned should be "Invalid time zone: " followed by the time zone provided.

 PARAMETERS: